-A High Court judge has ruled that a Garda should not be subjected to a second disciplinary inquiry over taking a bluetooth speaker from a confiscated vehicle.
+A High Court judge has ruled that a Garda should not be subjected to a second disciplinary inquiry over taking a Bluetooth speaker from a confiscated vehicle.

-Ruling on Friday, Mr Justice Garrett Simons said a board of inquiry has already dismissed the alleged breach of discipline, so allowing it to be put before a second panel would be contrary to the values of “res judicata”, meaning a matter already judged.
+Ruling on Friday, Mr Justice Garrett Simons said a board of inquiry had already dismissed the alleged breach of discipline, so allowing it to be put before a second panel would be contrary to the values of “res judicata”, meaning a matter already judged.

-Garda Adrian Ivers, who was stationed for many years in Cootehill, Co Cavan before being suspended in February 2020, is entitled to a court order quashing the commissioner’s decision to appoint a second board of inquiry, the judge said.
+Garda Adrian Ivers, who was stationed for many years in Cootehill, Co Cavan, before being suspended in February 2020, is entitled to a court order quashing the commissioner’s decision to appoint a second board of inquiry, the judge said.

 The garda asserted that he removed the items over concerns they could be stolen as the vehicle would not lock.
 He said he brought them home for safekeeping, intending to return them to the station when he was next on duty.

 He claimed he left the speaker in his glovebox and forgot to return it before the seized vehicle was towed elsewhere.
-Two days after taking the items he explained the situation to a colleague, he said.
+Two days after taking the items, he explained the situation to a colleague, he said.
 Hours later his superior told him he was being investigated for theft, he claimed.

 The allegation against him was that the removal was improper and that he had intended to retain the items for his own use.
+He strongly denies theft.

-Mr Justice Simons said the incident had been referred to the Director of Public Prosecutions who directed that no charges should be brought.
+Mr Justice Simons said the incident had been referred to the Director of Public Prosecutions, who directed that no charges should be brought.

 The Garda Síochána Ombudsman Commission (Gsoc) also investigated the incident and in October 2021 recommended disciplinary proceedings be instituted over potential breaches of discipline including possible discreditable conduct, neglect of duty and misuse of property.